RezSat/mathemapy/README.md

 TODO ::

-update subtraction, multiplication and division like the addition properly constrcut the expoenentiation or power( create an alias for the exp and power so they can be use with both terms)

 Symbol('x') == Symbol('x) returns False fix that?

 Considerations -> Do we really need BinaryOperator and UnaryOperator ? instead try to get ideas from sympy or mathjs and mathsteps